 By supporting each other, and creating deeper relationships, we can heal the wounds that divide us.
 Continue reading Will you help us build a movement of community-supported news?

 Verona Swanigan speaks to reporters in front of the Federal Courthouse in August 2014.
 (Photo by Mike De Sisti, Milwaukee Journal-Sentinel)

-Milwaukee candidate for district attorney Verona Swanigan has taken money from right-wing individuals and appealed to Republican voters in her bid to unseat current District Attorney John Chisholm, also a Democrat.
+Verona Swanigan, a Democratic candidate for Milwaukee County district attorney, has received personal support from right-wing political activists and has appealed to Republican voters in her bid to unseat current District Attorney John Chisholm, also a Democrat.

 Milwaukee Police said six protesters were arrested Thursday night at a rally for Dontre Hamilton in Red Arrow Park for using voice amplification equipment.
 Nate Hamilton, Dontre’s brother, Jennifer Epps-Addison, executive director of Wisconsin Jobs Now, and two individuals who were targeted by police late last year for organizing protests in Milwaukee’s central city were among the arrestees.
 Milwaukee Police Chief Ed Flynn said the protesters did not have a permit.